-1. If the student is not satisfied with the outcome of the meeting in #2 above, the student may contact, within five business days, the Program Director in which the alleged violation of the student's right has occurred to appeal the outcome.
-If the faculty member is Program Director, the student may proceed to the Department Chair (step 4).
-If the faculty member is the Department Chair, the student may proceed to the Associate Academic Dean (Step 5).

-- 2. The student must present a written appeal to the Program Director.
-The Program Director and student will meet within five business days after the student's written appeal has been received by the Program Director.
-The Program Director will respond in writing to the student's written appeal within five business days after the meeting.
-This response will go to both the student and the faculty member. - If the outcome of this meeting is not satisfactory to the student, he/she may appeal to the Department Chair within five business days after receiving the Program Director's response in writing.
-All written documentation up to this point will be sent to the Department Chair. - 4.
-Within five business days of receiving the documentation, the Department Chair will meet with the student and the faculty member to attempt to arrive at a mutually satisfactory settlement of the disagreement.
+- If the student is not satisfied with the outcome of the meeting in #2 above, the student may contact, within five business days, the Department Chair in which the alleged violation of the student's right has occurred to appeal the outcome.
+If the faculty member is the Department Chair, the student may proceed to the designated Associate Academic Dean (Step 4). - 2.
+The student must present a written appeal to the Department Chair.
+The Department Chair and student will meet within five business days after the student's written appeal has been received by the Department Chair.
+The Department Chair will respond in writing to the student's written appeal within five business days after the meeting.
+This response will go to both the student and the faculty member. - 3.
+If the outcome of this meeting is not satisfactory to the student, he/she may appeal to the designated Associate Academic Dean within five business days after receiving the Department Chair's response in writing.
+All written documentation up to this point will be sent to the Associate Academic Dean. - 4.
+Within five business days of receiving the documentation, the Associate Academic Dean will meet with the student and the faculty member to attempt to arrive at a mutually satisfactory settlement of the disagreement.
 If the dispute is not resolved to the student's satisfaction, the student may initiate an academic grievance hearing in writing to the Associate Academic Dean. - 5.
-Within five business days of receiving a written request for an academic grievance hearing, the Associate Academic Dean will lead an Academic Response Team composed of two Program Directors and one graduate student.
-The Associate Academic Dean will appoint two Program Directors and one graduate student, none of whom shall be members of the academic department of the faculty member who is being disputed. - 6.
+Within five business days of receiving a written request for an academic grievance hearing, the Associate Academic Dean will lead an Academic Response Team composed of three neutral faculty members and one student.
+The Associate Academic Dean will appoint one faculty member from the teaching faculty at large and one faculty member each from lists of three faculty submitted by the student and the faculty member who is involved in the grievance, none of whom shall be members of the academic department of the faculty member who is being disputed.
+The student will be appointed by the Student Senate. - 6.
 The Academic Response Team will review written statements and information supplied by the student and faculty member.
 Both the student and the faculty member have the right to make a personal appearance before the Academic Response Team.
 The team may make such further investigation as is deemed appropriate and may seek assistance or information from other personnel.
 All discussions and submitted written documents will be treated as strictly confidential. - 7.
 After this review, the Academic Response Team will make a decision regarding the complaint within five business days.
 This is considered to be the final step in the academic grievance procedure.
-The Academic Response Team will issue their decision to the grievant, the faculty member, the Program Director and the Department Chair in writing that will include the relevant findings of fact, conclusions and reasons for the decision.
+The Academic Response Team will issue their decision to the grievant, the faculty member and the Department Chair in writing that will include the relevant findings of fact, conclusions and reasons for the decision.